HazyResearch/deepdive/doc/doc/advanced/incremental.md

 ### Materialization Phase

-Materialization phase is basically taking a snapshot of the current model that serves as a base for the following incremental phases.
+The materialization phase is basically taking a snapshot of the current model that serves as a base for the subsequent incremental phases.
 You need to specify which variables and inference rules you are going to vary in the following incremental phases.
-They are called active variables and active inference rules, and the names should be put into files `spouse_example.f1.active.vars` and `spouse_example.f1.active.rules`.
+They are called active variables and active inference rules, and the names should be put into the files `spouse_example.f1.active.vars` and `spouse_example.f1.active.rules`.

 <script src="https://gist-it.appspot.com/github.com/HazyResearch/deepdive/blob/master/examples/spouse_example/postgres/incremental/spouse_example.f1.active.vars?footer=minimal">
 </script>